 The data contained in one of these repositories might be used to create rules for a model.
 For instance, the data might include data about spam and regular (non-spam) e-mails, that could be used to create rules for a model that may predict whether future emails may be spam.
 User data involving advertisements might be used to predict whether or not someone might click upon a particular advertisement.

-An example of one type of statistical information involved in this process might involve feature counting, where the number of instances of a certain type of feature showing up might be counted.
+An example of one type of statistical information involved in this process might involve feature counting.
+The number of instances of a certain type of feature showing up might be counted.
 If a certain feature tends to show up more than a certain threshold, it might then be promoted so that it could be used to form rules for a model.
 That feature might be added to other features used in a model, or might replace a previously used feature.

-The use of that feature as a rule in part of a ruleset consisting of a number of search ranking features might be used to label emails or advertisements or possibly even webpages to a predicted label.
+Using that feature as a rule in part of a ruleset consisting of several search ranking features might be used to label emails or advertisements or possibly even webpages to a predicted label.

 Is this how Google’s Panda works?

 It’s hard to tell for certain, though it does seem like the approach behind Panda is to identify positive and negative search ranking features (signals) that might predict how positive a user experience might be upon a particular page or site.